José Manuel Kindelán: Refereeing career

-Kindelán began his refereeing career when he was still an active player, which was normal at the time.
-In 1914, he was among those who formed the College of Referees of the Central Regional Federation, which was the first College of Referees in Spain.
-Together with the likes of Manuel Prast, Alfonso Albéniz and Julián Ruete, he was a member of the College's first constitution on 15 April 1914.
+In 1914, Kindelán was among those who formed the College of Referees of the Central Regional Federation, which was the first College of Referees in Spain.
+Together with the likes of Manuel Prast, Alfonso Albéniz, and Julián Ruete, he was a member of the College's first constitution on 15 April 1914.
 However, he resigned from the position just a few weeks later, on 9 May, to become one of the first category referees, and whose most important task was to referee the matches of the Central Championship, and if available, the Copa del Rey.